Summary

 Engage

-Cut up the objects found in the Engage Card Sort.
-Pass out a set to each pair of students, and tell them to put the objects into groups that make sense to them.
+Display slide 5 and pass out a Classification Card Sort set to each pair of students.
+Introduce the class to the Card Sort instructional strategy and explain that they are to put the objects into groups that make sense to them.

 Explore

-Post the following words on the board for all the students to see:
+Display slide 6 with the following words for all the students to see:

 Combustion